rwiankowski/azurepractical/Content/Part1/azureActiveDirectory.md

 Service Principals work well and are easy to use, but they come with a significant drawback - they leave you responsible for generating, securing, and managing credentials.
 In a growing environment, that task can become an impactful burden.
 But, thankfully, Managed Identities come to the rescue.

 A Managed Identity is an Azure AD Service Principal managed by Azure.
 This short sentence above can take a few moments to sink in, but it is essential.
 As you hopefully remember, Azure AD is not Azure, but Managed Identities are one of the few places where the two services blend.
+An Azure AD security principal, represented and managed by Azure Resource.

 A Managed Identity can be associated with an Azure Resource and used by that resource to access a target that supports Azure AD authentication and Azure RBAC.
 For example, we can assign it to a Function App and permit it to access a Storage Account.
 However, we never touch its credentials throughout this process and the remainder of the identity's lifecycle.
 Those are generated and periodically rotated by Azure.